PankratzLab/Genvisis-Docs/transpose-marker-files-affymetrix.md

-### Transpose Marker Files to Sample Files
+## Transpose Marker Files to Sample Files

-Process Affymetrix CEL Files must have been run.
+#### 1: Process Affymetrix CEL Files step [parse-affy] must have been run already or must be selected
 This step transposes .mdRAF files in transposed/ to .sampRAF files in samples/.